 Are you looking for the sweetest of shareable breads?
 You're guaranteed to make friends with these Pull Apart Cinnamon Sugar Bread Sticks with their own cream cheese dip.
 You can enjoy them as a dessert, at breakfast or brunch.
 These sweet and spicy bread sticks will be a spectacular addition to any occasion.

 Easy Pull Apart Cinnamon Sugar Bread Sticks Recipe

 These delicious bread sticks are filled with sweet and spicy charm.
 Drizzled with a glorious cream cheese frosting, this recipe includes extra cream cheese dip to serve on the side for those who like a little extra.
 You can't beat a bread recipe that doesn't require actually making the bread.
 While, I love making most all of my baked goods from scratch, these bread sticks are made using frozen bread and it works like a charm.

-These Bread Sticks are a Cinch to Make thanks to Frozen Dough
+Cinnamon Sugar Bread Sticks are a Cinch to Make

 When making glazed sweet rolls and breads in the past, the only complaint I've ever heard about them was regarding the amount of glaze on top.
 It seemed that it was never enough.
 So I say, why not serve extra on the side as a dip?
 I haven't heard a single complaint since.

 Using frozen bread dough truly simplifies the preparation.
 The only difficult part is, waiting for them to rise after being dipped in butter and rolled in the cinnamon sugar coating.